- Can Predict combine online and offline data to improve recommendations?

 What degree of language support do you offer?

 Recommender widgets display information from the product catalog – whatever is passed on from your database is displayed in the widget.
 Therefore there are no language issues here.
-Even if your online business is international, and offered to users in different countries and under different domains (e.g. international mystore.com site, and localized mystore.co.uk), this is not a problem.
+Even if your online business is international, and offered to users in different countries or regions and under different domains (e.g. international mystore.com site, and localized mystore.co.uk), this is not a problem.

 Multi-domain integration uses a single, aggregated product catalog that contains all the localized variants of the catalog data for each item ID.
 Localized data (product names, prices, etc.) need to be added to your main store catalog export.
 The Emarsys Predict Dashboard and supporting documentation are currently only available in English but will be translated into all Emarsys languages soon.